 He will make your simple faithfulness great in His time (1 Peter 5:6).

-Question: What helps you see the significance in your ordinary days?
+Tell me what you think: What helps you see the significance in your ordinary days?
 To leave a comment, just click here.